 The stream URL is

-Essential Madness Radio is brought to you by DJ jri.
-Every 4th Wednesday
+Essential Madness Radio is brought to you by Jörg Richter, software developer

-and I gave the Strange Songs for Strange People parties at Berlin's
+and I (as DJ jri) gave the Strange Songs for Strange People DJ nights at Berlin's

 Eschschloraque artist club (until 2020).

-Also I'd like to hear your craziest yet listenable music recommendation.
+Also I'd appreciate to know your craziest yet listenable music recommendation.

 Art is not imitation, nor is it something manufactured according to

-For Essential Madness Radio jri did 2 mashups, that is playing 2 tracks together.
+For Essential Madness Radio Jörg Richter did 2 mashups, that is mixing 2 tracks together.

 During the Vietnam war a local Vietnamese, "Hanoi Hannah", gives a demoralizing speech to the surrounding GIs,